OpenCode/openerp-php-connector/README.md

 openerp-php-connector
 =====================

-Very Simple php connector class for openerp, Via you can call rpc methods and more...works with 6, 6.1 and 7.0
+Very Simple php connector class for OpenERP.
+You can call rpc methods and more.
+Works (tested) with OpenERP 6.1 and 7.0